 RELAXATION: Even though my pseudo-guilt over being happy and relaxed while reading was the impetus for this blog, I really believe relaxation is beneficial for the body and soul.
 And, it’s not just me.
 There’s plenty of research that indicates rest and relaxation make you more, not less, productive.
 It’s why it’s becoming more mainstream to have resting or napping rooms at corporations like the Huffington Post.

 IMAGINATION: As we read, we employ our imagination to paint pictures in our minds.
 Like a muscle, imagination is strengthened through exercise.
 When the time comes to use our imagination for other endeavors, we have a toned instrument to employ.

-PRIVACY: The character of Macon Leary in Anne Tyler’s The Accidental Tourist writes travel guides, and for this reason he must travel frequently.
-One of the items he is obsessive about packing with him on all his trips is a thick book, which he becomes duly engrossed in when he wants to avoid conversation with strangers who might otherwise want to chat away.
-Haven’t we all at one point hidden our head in a book, quite literally?
+PRIVACY: The character of Macon Leary in Anne Tyler’s The Accidental Tourist writes travel guides, and for this reason, he must travel frequently.
+One of the items he is obsessive about packing with him is a thick book, which he becomes duly engrossed in to avoid conversations with strangers who might want to chat him up.

 CREATIVITY: Writers are artists who use words.
 And, just like other artists, their work ranges from commercial to rarified.
-So when you read the work of word-artists of any variety, you expose yourself to their brand of creativity and invite the opening up of the same quality within.
+So when you read the work of word-artists of any variety, from novelists to poets to comic book creators like those who imagined the fantastic Crimson Chin, you expose yourself to their brand of creativity and invite the opening up of the same quality within.